fmaussion/global_glacier_volume_paper/README.md

 - `millan_area_km2`: the area covered by the dataset in this glacier as computed from the original M22 dataset
 - `millan_perc_cov`: the percentage of the glacier covered by the original M22 dataset
 - `f19_vol_km3`: the volume of the glacier as obtained from the original F19 dataset
 - `millan_vol_adj`: the volume of the glacier as computed from the original M22 dataset, but adjusted for regional undercatch (pixels non-attributable to a specific glacier).
-This is NOT a correction for the missing area, but necessary to match the regional volume estimates.
+This is not a correction for the missing area, but necessary to match the regional volume estimates.
 The difference to  `millan_vol_km3` is small (< 5% in most cases)
+- `vas_millan_vol`: the volume as computed by volume area scaling, regionally fitted to all glaciers with > 90% coverage

 ### Corrected regional volumes